SPServices in SharePoint [With Examples]

 </script>

-Below are the user properties which you can retrieve:
+Below are the user properties that you can retrieve:

-This is how to retrieve current user details like username, email id, first name, last name, etc using SPServices in SharePoint 2013/2016 or SharePoint Online.
+This is how to retrieve current user details like username, email ID, first name, last name, etc, using SPServices in SharePoint.

-Add an item to a SharePoint list item using SPServies
+You can add an item to a SharePoint list using SPServices.

 <script type="text/javascript" language="javascript">